ajaimes07/Anomalies/README.md

 # Anomalies
-Assamble of MATLAB scripts to estimate anomalies using extreme value theory.
+MATLAB scripts to estimate anomalies using extreme value theory.
 1) DOWNDATA_AND_MERGE_V4.m
 Download Daymet data of different year at different tiles Spatilly merge data at different tiles using the function daymetMerge.m